 Sri Lankan Fish Curry

-- 1 1-inch piece fresh ginger, peeled and coarsely chopped
+- One 1-in. piece fresh ginger, coarsely chopped

 - 1⁄4 cup coconut oil